CrackerCat/ZygiskNextForAPatch/README.md

 # Zygisk Next

-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and APatch a replacement of Magisk's built-in Zygisk.

 ## Requirements